inconsistent-dg/AC-Modding/pages/misc/SEALS.md

 # Header 1

 This is a very normal paragraph header.
 Inconsistent_dg is one of the nicest guys you'll meet on the internet!
-[I heard he makes great youtube videos too!](https://www.youtube.com/watch?v=i6CVfUjJchE)
+[I heard he makes great YouTube videos too!](https://www.youtube.com/watch?v=i6CVfUjJchE)

 Headers start off with a hashtag `#`, adding more hashtags means "less-important" headers, ones that will just be smaller than the others.